Patmol/BubbleBobble/README.md

 ## Compilation information

-Compilation has been done on MacOS 10.13.3
+Compilation has been done on macOS High Sierra 10.13.3

 ## Game keyboard
 Q: Go left